ADAC Air Rescue and ÖAMTC Air Rescue buy Airbus H140

 Estimated reading time: 2 Minuten

-ADAC and ÖAMTC , together with Airbus Helicopters, have signed a contract for the purchase of ten helicopters.
-The German and rescue services are among the first customers of the newly introduced model, which was presented at the trade in Dallas, Texas.
+ADAC Air and ÖAMTC Air , together with Helicopters, have signed a contract for the purchase of ten H140 helicopters.
+The German and Austrian rescue services are among the first customers of the newly introduced model, which was presented at the VERTICON trade fair in Dallas, Texas.

 Contract for ten new H140 helicopters